 After doing some research, I was amazed at all the different hawk species in British Columbia!
 These birds of prey come in all shapes and sizes, live in all sorts of habitats, and even eat widely different foods, from insects to reptiles to mammals.

-Below are the 9 types of hawks that live in British Columbia!
+9 types of hawks in British Columbia!